ElMehdiCherkaoui/ElMehdiCherkaoui/README.md

 # Hi there, I'm Mehdi 👋

-💻 from Morocco, passionate about programming and building my skills in C.
+💻 from Morocco, passionate about programming and building my skills.
-🌱 Currently learning algorithms, data structures, and system programming.
+🌱 Currently learning C.
 🎯 My goal is to become a strong software developer while sharing knowledge with others.

 ❤️ Programming | 🖤 Watching | 💙 Sharing Peace Among Discord Servers